REFILE-Leading Czech brewery drops top soccer sponsorship to safeguard reputation

 (Restores dropped word `brewery' in headline.)

-PRAGUE, June 9 A leading Czech brewery dropped its sponsorship of the country's national team and top-flight competition on Friday, citing reputation risks from the sport's corruption scandals.
+PRAGUE, June 9 (Reuters) - A leading Czech brewery dropped its sponsorship of the country's national team and top-flight competition on Friday, citing reputation risks from the sport's corruption scandals.

 The chairman of the Czech Football Association (FACR), Miroslav Pelta, resigned earlier this week after police charged him with abuse of power, breaching fiduciary duties and favouritism in public tenders.
 The official denied any wrongdoing.